djh1997/proj324/docs/index.md

 [pc case](https://www.youtube.com/watch?v=E5d7ynJXiZc)

-I saw this pc case and got the idea for reactice sun glsses while i was reashing to see if this had alred been done i found thses.
+I saw this pc case and got the idea for reactive sun glasses while i was researching to see if this had already been done I found theses.

 [indie-go-go](https://www.indiegogo.com/projects/ctrl-one-the-smartest-lcd-tint-changing-glasses-smart#/)

 [ctrl-eyewear](http://www.ctrl-eyewear.com/)

-which start down the path i would like to take but are binary and i aould like different levels of tining and active shading.
+which start down the path i would like to take but are binary and i would like different levels of tinting and active shading.

 ## Plan